Papa John's founder: I should be back as chain's public face

-NEW YORK (AP) - The founder of Papa John's says the pizza chain does well with him as its public face, and that it was a mistake for the company to scrub him from its marketing materials after he acknowledged using a racial slur last month.
+NEW YORK (AP) - The founder of Papa John's says the pizza chain does well with him as its public face, and that it was a mistake for the company to scrub him from its marketing materials after he acknowledged using a racial slur.

-John Schnatter said in an interview with The Associated Press that he believes he can return to TV and radio ads once the public understands the context of his comments.
+John Schnatter told The Associated Press that he believes he can return to TV and radio ads once the public understands the context of his comments.

 "My persona resonates with the consumer because it's authentic, it's genuine and it's the truth," Schnatter said in a phone interview late Wednesday, with his lawyer and representative present.

-Schnatter has been under fire after Forbes reported last month that he used the N-word during a media training conference call in May.
-He apologized for using the word, but said it was taken out of context and that he didn't use it as an epithet.
-He resigned as chairman quickly after the report was published, but subsequently called the decision a "mistake."
+Schnatter apologized for using the word, but said it was taken out of context and that he didn't use it as an epithet.
+He resigned as chairman after the report was published, but subsequently called the decision a "mistake."

-Since then, Schnatter has criticized Papa John's handling of the matter, saying it acted hastily without investigating what happened.
-He also criticized the company's failure to clarify his comments last year blaming disappointing pizza sales on the NFL leadership's handling of player protests during the national anthem.
-Those comments were seen as insensitive to players, and prompted Schnatter stepping down as CEO last year.
+Since then, Schnatter has criticized Papa John's handling of the matter, saying it acted hastily without investigating.
+He also criticized the company's failure to clarify his comments last year blaming disappointing pizza sales on how NFL leaders were handling player protests during the national anthem.
+Those comments were seen as insensitive to players, and led to Schnatter stepping down as CEO last year.

+Papa John's, meanwhile, pointed to the Celebrity DBI - an index that touts ratings of how well celebrities can influence consumers - which it said showed Schnatter's trust and endorsement ratings fell after his NFL remarks.

-Keith Hollingsworth, a professor of business at Morehouse College, said it would be best for the company if Schnatter kept a low profile for the near term, regardless.
+Keith Hollingsworth, a professor of business at Morehouse College, said it would be best for the company if Schnatter kept a low profile for the near term.

 "Even if everything he's saying is true, I'm not sure you can convince people of that," Hollingsworth said.